How Does Obesity Canada Work with Stakeholders?

 - entails any obligation to support in any way the goals of the partner, except those goals that have been agreed upon in partnership agreements with respect to specific joint activities;

-- could result in, through other kinds of coercion, restrictions to OC’s knowledge translation mandate.
+- could result in, through other kinds of coercion, restrictions to OC’s research, education, and advocacy mandate.

 - Every relationship will be assessed for potential risks, managed ethically, and with transparency to ensure common understanding and expectations between OC and its multiple accountabilities.